shinyoungyou/user-docs/docs/pages/debugging.md

 ## Inspect Variables

+Inspecting variables helps you quickly identify where issues may occur in your code.

 1. There are two options to <span >**inspect**</span> variables.

     - Option 1: Variables section<br>When the code pauses at a breakpoint, you can see the current values of your variables in the Variables section on the left side of the Debug panel.
     - Option 2: Inline code<br>You can also see the current values for variables (like `i` and `y`) displayed inline in the code, making it easy to track them as you step through.

-    !!! note
-        Keeping an eye on variables helps you quickly identify where issues may occur in your code.

     <figure markdown="span">
       ![Image title](../assets/debug6.png){ width="100%" }